DeNepo/ux-ui-design/deliverables/co-design-your-home-page/README.md

 project board, so there should be one issue per person in your class.
 You can label it with `individual` and `group`.

+To learn more about forking, check out [this video](https://www.youtube.com/watch?v=HbSjyU2vf6Y).

 ```markdown
 # Home Page